imoo Ear-care Headset: The World’s First Open Ear Wireless Headphones For Children - Geeky Gadgets

 AUD: A$79

-Also, imoostore opens up a back-to-school discount coupon worth €10/£10/A$10/$10 off.
-It is available until March 22nd.
-So don’ t miss your chance to get the best Back-To-School gift for your kids!
+Also, imoo opens up a back-to-school discount coupon worth €10/£10/A$10/$10 off the imoo Watch Phone Z6 on it’s website that will be available until March 22nd.
+So don’t miss your chance to get the best Back-To-School gift for your child with this deal.

 Disclosure: “This is a sponsored post.
 Geeky Gadgets has been compensated for this post.”